-The 560 acre estate is entirely hillside, some of which is quite steep.
-Because of the size of their property, this is the rare Spring Mountain winery that has such a diversity of elevation to farm (the property ranges from 500 to 1,600 feet above sea level).
-Block by block farming is practiced (112 blocks of vineyards) are located on the estate.
-Hillside farming has its benefits as far as the wine – but certainly its challenges.
-The costs can be higher on the hillsides – the blocks are truly hand farmed – during harvest all grapes are picked by hand.
-Each block is fermented separate from each other and post fermentation and aging are combined to create the final blends.
+The estate is entirely hillside; some of the slopes incredibly steep.
+Because of the size of their property, this is the rare Spring Mountain winery that features such a wide diversity of elevation to farm; the property ranges from 500 to 1,600 feet above sea level.
+Block by block farming is practiced; 112 blocks of vineyards are located on the estate.
+Hillside farming has its benefits as far as producing premiums wines… but also, certainly its challenges.
+The costs can be higher on hillsides with blocks entirely hand farmed including picking by hand during harvest.
+Each block is fermented separate from each other and then later blended to create the final bottlings.

-Newton Vineyards also owns and farms vineyards outside of the Spring Mountain District including sizable holdings in both Mt.
-Veeder and Yountville and the Napa side of Carneros.
+When Newton Vineyards as under the ownership of Moët Hennessy Louis Vuitton SE, they also owned and or farmed vineyards outside of the Spring Mountain District including holdings in both Mt.
+Veeder (22 acres), Yountville, next to Domain Chandon (16 acres) and on the Napa side of Carneros (32 acres).

 Hospitality